About Community Broadband Networks

 See the Request for Statements of Qualifications (the process to become qualified as a CBN Managed Service Provider)

-See the first Work Order Solicitation (the process to determine which MSPs will be awarded the CBNs in Supervisorial Districts 1 and 2) — “#ITS-I10602-WOS-1”
+See the second Work Order Solicitation (the process to determine which MSPs will be awarded the CBNs in Supervisorial District 3) – “#ITS-I10602-WOS-2”

 While internet service is available in most communities, there are challenges that have left many of our neighbors without access to high-speed internet that many take for granted: